 It can also be extended to entirely new types of graphs without modifying

-any of the code you write in task02.h
+any of the code you write in task02.h.

 Note that type traits require defining a specialization in order to extend support to a new type of graph.
 You will need to support the same two types of graphs considered in exercise 5 by defining specializations for them.

-Define a function called shortestPath
+Define a function called shortestPath in task02.h that returns the list

 of nodes in the shortest path from a given source node to a given target.